 Organizations are comprised of individuals.
 Therefore, the most important functions of managers in an organization include understanding and motivating individuals and organizing structural systems within which they can work in a productive manner.
 The field of organizational behavior deals with these issues.
 This course will consider the issues as they relate to health informatics at the individual, group and organizational levels.Professional Practice Experience | HINF 690

 Students will gather information and complete projects at area health care facilities under the direct supervision of various managers (or their designees), typically within the following departments: patient access/registration; clinical departments such as pharmacy, lab, radiology, etc.; health information services/medical records; information systems/technology/management; finance/revenue cycle/business office; compliance; decision support/clinical decision support; or quality management/performance improvement.Capstone | HINF 691

 As a capstone course, students will integrate their professional practice experiences with emerging health informatics professional practice issues, culminating in presentation of their final research project.
 Students will use situations from their professional practice experiences to discuss and integrate various ethical dilemmas, legal issues and emerging issues.
 Topics may include professional roles, professional development, human resource management, ethics, regulation and accreditation issues, balancing resources, risk management, health care reform, the national health information network and many others.
 Students will explore their own contribution(s) to the profession and develop professional goals.

-To view the full curriculum in the University of Findlay's online catalog, please click here.
+To view University of Findlay's online catalog, please click here.